YunYouJun/awesome/README.md

 *   [ltdrdata/ComfyUI-Manager](https://github.com/ltdrdata/ComfyUI-Manager) - ComfyUI-Manager is an extension designed to enhance the usability of ComfyUI.
 It offers management functions to install, remove, disable, and enable various custom nodes of ComfyUI.
 Furthermore, this extension provides a hub feature and convenience functions to access a wide range of information within ComfyUI.
 *   [jagenjo/litegraph.js](https://github.com/jagenjo/litegraph.js) - A graph node engine and editor written in Javascript similar to PD or UDK Blueprints, comes with its own editor in HTML5 Canvas2D.
 The engine can run client side or server side using Node.
 It allows to export graphs as JSONs to be included in applications independently.
 *   [pa7/heatmap.js](https://github.com/pa7/heatmap.js) - 🔥 JavaScript Library for HTML5 canvas based heatmaps
-*   [faisalman/ua-parser-js](https://github.com/faisalman/ua-parser-js) - UAParser.js: "Get to Know Your Visitors Better" - The Essential Web Development Tool for User-Agent Detection
+*   [faisalman/ua-parser-js](https://github.com/faisalman/ua-parser-js) - UAParser.js - The Essential Web Development Tool for User-Agent Detection
 *   [ecomfe/fontmin](https://github.com/ecomfe/fontmin) - Minify font seamlessly
 *   [goldfire/howler.js](https://github.com/goldfire/howler.js) - Javascript audio library for the modern web.
 *   [mdnice/markdown-nice](https://github.com/mdnice/markdown-nice) - 支持主题设计的 Markdown 编辑器，让排版变 Nice